 Long QT interval causes long QT syndrome

-Abnormally prolonged QTc interval is referred to as long QTc interval (or just long QT interval, without the “c”).
+An abnormally prolonged QTc interval is referred to as long QT interval.
 The upper reference limit for QTc interval is 460 ms in males and 470 ms in females.
 QTc intervals exceeding these limits may cause torsade de pointes.
-If this occurs, i.e if a person with long QT interval experience such ventricular arrhythmias, the condition is referred to as long QT syndrome (LQTS).
+If this occurs, i.e if a person with a long QT interval experiences such ventricular arrhythmias, the condition is referred to as long QT syndrome (LQTS).

 Causes of long QT interval